 Support Staff Employment Opportunities

-The ideal candidate will possess a bachelor's degree from an accredited four-year college or university (degree in business, finance or accounting preferred) and seven years of criminal or fraud investigative auditing experience.
-Applicants may substitute graduate education for the required general experience at the rate of one year of education to one year of experience, for up to two years of the required general experience.
+The ideal candidate will have the minimum requirements of a bachelor's degree from an accredited four-year college or university and three years criminal or fraud investigative experience Applicants may substitute graduate education for the required general experience at the rate of one year of education to one year of experience, for up to two years of the required general experience.
 Applicants may substitute additional experience as defined above for the required education at the rate of one year of experience to one year of education, for up to four years of the required education.
-The candidate must possess a valid Maryland Driver's License and be willing to work throughout the state and at times work outside the typical workday.
-Must have a working knowledge of MS office and a fundamental understanding of data base concepts.
-Excellent communication and writing skills and an aptitude for detailed work are also required.
-Certified Public Accountant, Certified Fraud Examiner or Certified Internal Auditor designations are preferred.
+Candidates must have basic computer database software experience (Microsoft Office) and word processing programs and fundamental understanding of data base concepts; excellent communication and writing skills and willing to work throughout the state and at times work outside the typical workday, as required.

-Interested persons should submit resumes with cover letters to: Yolanda Colkley, Fair Practices Coordinator, Office of the Attorney General, 200 St. Paul Place, Baltimore, MD 21202 by close of business on Tuesday, March 25, 2014.
-EOE
+Interested persons should submit resumes with cover letters to: Yolanda Colkley, Fair Practices Coordinator, Office of the Attorney General, 200 St. Paul Place, Baltimore, MD 21202 by close of business on Thursday, November 6, 2014.
+EOE.

-Interested persons should submit resumes with cover letters to: Yolanda Colkley, Fair Practices Coordinator, Office of the Attorney General, 200 St. Paul Place, Baltimore, MD 21202 by close of business on Friday, March 14, 2014.
+Interested persons should submit a resume with cover letter stating salary requirements to Yolanda Colkley, Fair Practices Coordinator, Office of the Attorney General, 200 St. Paul Place, 17th floor, Baltimore, MD 21202 by close of business on Monday, November 3, 2014.
 EOE.